 Paul Varela counsels clients in contract planning, administration, and dispute resolution matters nationally and internationally in the engineering and construction industry.
 His broad range of legal experience includes government and private data centers, roads, bridges, high-rise buildings, nuclear and conventional power, environmental remediation, biomedical centers, energy and chemical projects, airports, professional sports stadiums, pharmaceutical projects, mass transit, and other heavy construction projects, as well as embassies and all types of general building design and construction.

 Paul has extensive claims negotiation and prosecution experience with private as well as state and federal government entities, and his expertise includes EPC and design-build, P3, government contracts, suretyship, and international construction.
 Paul is an authority on federal government contracting issues spanning compliance, bid protests and claim preparation, pricing, and dispute resolution.
 He has represented clients nationwide in jury and bench trials, mediations, arbitrations (AAA, ICC and ad hoc), boards of contract appeals, dispute review boards, and state and federal court for both domestic and international disputes.
-Paul has represented clients on international projects in countries as varied as Egypt, Ghana, Afghanistan, Djibouti, Dubai, Lebanon, Chile, Mexico, Honduras, Tanzania, and the United Kingdom.
+Paul has represented clients on international projects in countries as varied as Egypt, Ghana, Afghanistan, Djibouti, Dubai, Lebanon, Chile, Mexico, Honduras, Tanzania, Australia, and the United Kingdom.

 Paul also frequently advises clients in key risk management issues.
 He has represented clients in the drafting and negotiation of complex engineering and construction contracts priced between $100,000 and $8 Billion.